praabindhp/Priority_Queues-Heap/README.md

 The Operations/Error Illustrated :

-    1. Priority Queue using Heap

-      1.1.
-Insert
-      1.2.
-DeleteMin
-      1.3.
-Display
-      1.4.
-Exit
+Producer and Consumer

+    1.Produce an item

+    2.Consume an item

+    3.Display the items

+    4.Exit

 The User Will Be Prompted To :

-    1. Priority Queue Display

-        1.1.
-Priority Queue Display
+    1. Enter the choice

-    2. Enter the Size of the Priority Queue
+    2. Enter the item to be inserted in buffer

-        2.1.
-Priority Queue Size is to Small

-    3. Priority Queue is Full
+    3. The produced element is

-    4. Priority Queue is Empty
+    4. The consumed item is

-    5. Enter Your Choice

-    6. Enter The Element

-    7. Deleted Element Is
+    5. The buffer contains
+    6. Cannot consume till producer produces it